How to Make the Implicit Explicit … and Increase Your Team’s Ability to Get Excellent Results

 - Don’t rely on shorthand.
 Adding a phrase like “…by which, I mean XYZ” when you’re using terms that may not be clear to everyone can go a long way.
 For example, rather than “send me a reasonably polished draft,” you might say “send me a draft that’s close to ready to go out – meaning that it’s been proofread, fact-checked, and formatted the way it will look in its final form.”

 - Provide examples.
 Samples of work that’s similar to what you’re looking for can be a quick and direct way to get aligned with a staff member about your expectations.
-For example, if your new communications associate is writing a press release, show her some of the communications team’s strongest press releases so she has a clear vision of what successful pieces look like.
+For example, if your new communications associate is writing a press release, show them some of the communications team’s strongest press releases so they have a clear vision of what successful pieces look like.
 Or, you might point your web designer to several websites that demonstrate the feel that you want your new site to have, rather than just hoping that you have the same understanding of “make it pop.”

 2. Ask about the playbook: solicit the other person’s perspective.